lokkenc/VikingBot_Noelwiz/README.md

 # StarCraft BroodWar AI
-A bot that uses AI Planning for general strategy management and Reinforcement Learning for combat management.
+A bot that uses AI Planning for general strategy management and Reinforcement ML.Learning for combat management.

 ## Requirements
  - Java 1.8